josephhilby/FreshlyGround/docs/semantic_rules.md

 > 2. References are resolved by walking outward through parent scopes
 > 3. Redeclaration outside same scope (Shadowing) is allowed.
 > 4. Redeclaration in same scope is not allowed.

+AST: what was written (syntax)
+Environment: what symbols are (semantics)
+Scope: what names resolve to
+Binding: what AST nodes resolve to